-Take note that it is often vital to have a roofing company you trust to meet with the adjuster.
+Take note that it is often vital to have a roofing company you trust meet with the adjuster.
 A common misconception is that the adjuster has your best interest in mind; however, that is not always the case.
-Consequently, a roofer works for you and should fight to ensure your roof is repaired to the full extent.
+Consequently, a roofer works for you and will supplement the necessary items to ensure your roof is repaired to the full extent.

 Your roofing company will supplement any un-paid damages.
 Upon completion of the roof repairs, your roofer will invoice for the RCV amount of the roof claim, and then the insurance will release the withheld recoverable depreciation money.